mirage335-special/kit-researchEngine/_dev/README.md

 Do NOT substitute the 405b model for lower parameter count - accuracy and helpfulness are very substantially better.

+IMPORTANT:

+Corpus of scientific knowledge may be possible to convert to prompt/response pairs by generating questions based on keywords, titles, etc. In addition to better aligning with prompt/response dataset JSONL formats, without blank prompt or response, or recursively generated prompt/response splitting, this may or may not improve the ability of the AI LLM model to integrate this knowledge within general-purpose knwoledge and reasoning (possibly answering scientific questions better).

 ATTENTION:

 Chain-of-reasoning may be taught to  Llama-tech-405b  using DeepSeek R1 (MIT licensed) models (eg. DeepSeek R1, DeepSeek R1 Distill Llama 70b).